awinogradov/generator-bem-ng/README.md

 ```
 $ yo bem
 ```
-If you want to customize your project select 'No' in prompt for project structure auto-generating.
+If you want to customize your project select 'No' in prompt for project structure generating.
 Then open *project.json*, setup your application and run:

 ```
 $ yo bem:init
 ```

-Else, you can use auto-generated project structure.
+Else, you can use generated project structure.
 Use it, if you don't know what are you do.
 Finely use grunt default task for build dist:

 ```